 - analyse the different Sukuk structures; and

-- discuss on the issues and challenges in issuance and structuring of Sukuk.
+- review issues and challenges in issuance and structuring of Sukuk.

 - Overview of Islamic Securities (Sukuk)